shannonpeng/shannonpeng.com/app/content/projects/aromigo.md

 - **Safety Timers** The code ensures that no peltier is heating for more than 5 seconds — after 5 seconds, the code forces the peltier to cool for a minimum of 5 seconds.
 - **LED Pulsing** The code increases and decreases the LED brightness by a factor of 5 for each interval.
 This creates a subtle “pulsing” effect.
 - **Moving Average Smoothing** The signal coming in through the capacitive touch sensor is smoothed using a moving average method.
-- **Communication via XBee** Each device emits, receives, and interprets emissions about touch sensing data through XBee.
+- **Communication via XBee** Each device emits and receives touch sensing data through XBee.

-## Final Presentation
+## Final Presentation and Demo

 <div class="image-set image-set-two" markdown="1">